 ABSTRACT

 Salmonella has over the years remained a major global public health concern due to its role in food and waterborne illnesses.
 The study aimed at determining the prevalence of Salmonella species and physicochemical properties of borehole water in some sub-urban communities of Rivers State.
 A total of 120 borehole water samples were randomly collected from Elelenwo, Rumuokparali and Eliozu communities in Obio Akpor Local Government Area in the four quarters of the year and processed following standard microbiological procedures.
 Isolates were characterized and identified using cultural and molecular methods.
-Analysis of the physicochemical parameters were done on the water samples for pH, Temperature, Nitrate, Nitrite, Electrical conductivity and Phosphate following “Standard Methods for the Examination of Water.
+Analysis of the physicochemical parameters were carried out on the water samples for pH, Temperature, Nitrate, Nitrite, Electrical conductivity and Phosphate following “Standard Methods for the Examination of Water.
 Formation of Biofilm was detected through the Congo red agar method.
 The isolates were also tested for their ability to induce haemolysis.
 While the study recorded an overall 20.8% prevalence of Salmonella species in all the borehole water samples, the second and third quarter had a prevalence of 60% and 23.3 %, respectively, with no Salmonella contamination recorded in the first and fourth quarter.
 Result of the physicochemical parameters showed that parameters ranged from 5.9±0.2 to 6.5±0.4 for pH; 136.6±103.3μS/cm to 175.4±110.9μS/cm for electrical conductivity; 3.2±2.5 mg/L to 4.5±1 mg/L for nitrate; 0.1±0 mg/L to 0.2±0.0 mg/L for nitrite; 0.03±0.01 mg/L to 0.05±0 mg/L for phosphate; 25.2±2.8oC to 30.4±0.1oC for temperature.
 All the parameters were within the WHO limits, exception for pH.
 There was a significant difference (p< 0.05) between the mean values of physicochemical parameters studied, except for pH that recorded no difference (p> 0.05).
-The study has shown the pattern of water contamination by Salmonella spp., therefore highlighting the need for improved water sanitation practices.
+The study has shown the pattern of water contamination by Salmonella spp., therefore highlighting the need for continuous monitoring and improved water sanitation practices.

 Keywords: Borehole, Prevalence, physicochemical properties, Salmonella;Sub-Urban